-If you want your skin to feel smoother longer, you’re going to need to take proper care of your skin post-shaving.
-This means lots of hydration!
-After shaving, apply a nourishing body lotion or oil to your skin and follow up morning and night as needed.
-Not only can the added hydration leave your skin feeling comforted, it can promote softer, smoother legs, too!
+No shaving sesh is finished until you moisturize post-shower.
+Apply a nourishing body lotion or oil to your skin and follow up morning and night as needed.
+Not only can the added hydration leave your skin feeling comforted, it can promote softer, smoother legs, too.

-Regrowth is bound to happen—hence why we’re sharing these tips in the first place.
-When stubble starts to appear, try applying a shimmering body lotion to your legs.
+When stubble starts to appear and you don’t feel like shaving, try applying a shimmery body lotion to your legs.
 This lazy girl hack is perfect for those who can’t be bothered with shaving, as the shimmer in the lotion can reflect the light and cause a distraction from the hair on your skin.

 If, after trying all of the above and you’d still like to cut down on your shaving time, consider booking a laser hair removal.
 The treatment typically takes several sessions to complete, but can last for several years.